 1 Based on an internal review, the University added RUW in the 2021 report as a separate campus.
-However, the agreement between WVU and RUW that caused to be a separate campus ended in 2020.
-Thus, crime statistics were requested for 2019-20 and are reflected in section XIX of this report.
+However, the agreement between WVU and RUW that resulted in it being considered a separate campus ended in 2020.
+Thus, crime statistics were requested for 2020 and are reflected in section XVIII of this report.